OpenUp-Technologies/openuptech.github.io/Articles/client/Behaviours/BehaviourBase.md

 > This page is partially obsolete and will be updated in the near future

-Objects can have specialized scripting attached to them using behaviours.
+Similar to the [Visualization](../Visualizations/Visualization.md), which define the kind of object this is, objects can have specialized scripting attached to them using behaviours.
 These behaviours have a list of properties and are kept in sync across multiple users by keeping the properties in sync.